adityasinghbaghel/EasyTasks/README.md

-# EasyTasks built on top of Ruby on Rails and React
+# EasyTasks built on top of Ruby on Rails + React

 This is a CRUD application built with Ruby on Rails for the backend and React for the frontend.
 The application allows users to sign up, log in, and manage their todos.